simeononsecurity/simeononsecurity.ch/content/articles/safeguarding-controlled-unclassified-information/index.en.md

 For example, think about the vast amount of information you can find on the internet.
 From news articles to research papers, blogs to social media posts, the internet is a treasure trove of publicly available information.
 Whether you are looking for historical facts, scientific data, or entertainment news, you can easily find it with a simple search.

-Furthermore, published books are another great source of publicly available information.
+Also, published books are another great source of publicly available information.
 Libraries and bookstores are filled with books covering a wide range of topics, from fiction to non-fiction, from self-help to academic textbooks.
 These books provide valuable knowledge and insights to anyone who seeks them.

 Additionally, public websites play a significant role in making information accessible to the general public.
 Government websites, educational institutions' websites, and various organizations' websites provide a wealth of information on topics such as laws and regulations, educational resources, research findings, and more.
 Accessible to anyone with an internet connection, these websites serve as valuable sources of publicly available information.